Recurve bow VS Compound bow

-Think, For what you need the bow and which one is compatible with your skill and budget.
-If you are a beginner, want to get into sports or try some small hunting then a recurve bow will be the best option for you.
-Recurve bow is simple to use, it does not require much skill and also easy to maintain.
+Think about why you need the bow and which one is compatible with your skill and budget.
+If you are a beginner, want to get into sports, or try some small hunting then a recurve bow will be the best option for you.
+Recurve bow is simple to use, does not require much skill, and is also easy to maintain.
 But if you want a bow for hunting, have some experience and knowledge about bow then you can take a compound bow.

 The compound bow will give you more power to penetrate a stronger target from a safe distance.
 Though, it requires more knowledge and skill to use.
 So, the decision is all up to your requirements, skill and of course the budget.